luzi82/AIND-Sudoku/README.md

 * Sub-group exclusion rule: descripted above, level 1
 * Hidden Twin exclusion rule: level 2
 * Naked Twin exclusion rule: level 2
-* General permutation rule: the n-tower problem
+* General permutation rule: the n-rook problem
 * X-Wing and Swordfish: level 3

-If N-towers method not work, we need to do trial and error, which means searching.
+If N-rooks method not work, we need to do trial and error, which means searching.